Steps to Amend Arkansas Articles of Organization

 Limited liability company management is vested in members or managers.
 You can change this on your Arkansas LLC amendment along with member and manager contact information.
 If you have an additional statement you want to be included, it may be attached.

 Every limited liability company or corporation in Arkansas must have a registered agent to receive legal documents and business correspondence.
 Registered agents are recorded on your Arkansas Certificate of Amendment.
 This change can also be recorded separately with another form.
 If you need to acquire or change an Arkansas registered agent, there is no need to spend time searching for one.
-Consider using our Alabama registered agent service.
+Consider using our Arkansas registered agent service.

 The physical address of your business needs to be changed if your company relocates.
 You may also update your business mailing address on the Change of Principal Office Address Form.
 This is not the same as your registered agent information.